 The fact that this “modernisation” is of the way in which information and information technology are created and used might come as a surprise — isn’t that exactly what we have most successfully modernised, in “Information Age” and in “knowledge economy”?
 But it may also serve to energise the conversation about the larger-than-life opportunity that the polyscopy proposal is intended to begin.

 The fact (to which I will return further below) that this “modernisation” is necessary also for fundamental or academic reasons made it obvious to me that I should engage in it as an academic researcher.
-The awareness that our contemporary condition is an emergency, in which nothing less than a thorough paradigm shift might make a difference, further energized my engagement.
+The awareness that our contemporary condition is an emergency, in which nothing less than a thorough paradigm shift might make a difference, made me not spare my efforts.

 Academically speaking, polyscopy is a paradigm prototype and a paradigm proposal.
 The ideogram explains what this means – no sequence of improvements of a candle can possibly lead to a lightbulb.
 A re-design is needed, based on entirely different principles and technology.